canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/dragonboard-410c.md

 ---
-Title: DragonBoard 410c
+title: DragonBoard 410c
-Description: These steps will walk you through flashing Ubuntu Core on a DragonBoard 410c.
+description: These steps will walk you through flashing Ubuntu Core on a DragonBoard 410c.
 ---

 # DragonBoard 410c